Five things to know today

 Summary

-The Daily Star's rundown of five stories from Lebanon and the region that you need to know today:
+The Daily Star's rundown of five stories from Lebanon, the region and the world that you need to know today:

-The Internal Security Forces has recovered a painting in Lebanon thought to be an original work by legendary artist Salvador Dali.
+To read the latest on the budget and Parliament's deliberations, click here.

-To read more on the reassertion of Iraqi government control and the tensions in Iraq following the Kurdistan region's recent referendum, click here.
+To read more on Catalan independence and the political developments in Spain, click here.

-To read more on Lebanon's radioactive sources and the bid to make the country nuclear-free, click here.
+This information was reported after Iraqi forces successfully re-asserted control in Kirkuk province, as Kurdish forces – stationed there since 2014 – dropped back.

-The move came soon after the Israeli government announced it would not deal with a nascent Palestinian unity government including Hamas unless the group made radical changes.
+Political and security officials honored assassinated police intelligence chief Maj.
+Gen. Wissam al-Hasan, five years on from his death.

 ...